The Many Faces Of Sustainability

 If you manufacture an I.C.E. based vehicle to be extremely durable and engineered to be maintained with ease, requiring very little maintenance to do so, and is upcycled at the end of its useful life into another refurbished vehicle is the beginning of an authentic version of sustainability.
 ECE engineering would require that consumables, such as seat cushions would be compostable, as compared to standard petrochemical-based seat cushions in engineered obsolescence-based modern vehicles including normative modern electric vehicles.
-In this new ECE-based engineering solution framework the total waste stream picture would add up to many losses in the comparative waste streams between an ECE-engineered vehicle, even compared to a modern electric drivetrain-based vehicle.
+In comparison, in a conventional engineering solution framework the total waste stream picture would add up to many losses in the comparative waste streams between an ECE-engineered vehicle, even compared to a modern electric drivetrain-based vehicle.

 Not to say that all of the aforementioned details couldn’t be applied to an electric platform, of course we can, but, there are many instances where the electric platform cannot meet the needs of the end user.
 So, this project has been an examination of all end-case use needs, not just a powertrain replacement model and forgetting about the rest of the waste stream.
 Additionally, by producing the vehicle in a way that it can be up-cycled as much as possible in order to produce remanufactured units, utilizing as many components as possible from the expired or salvaged vehicle a profoundly significant reduction in waste-stream volume will be realized.